HadiKutabi/ubuntu_instruction/README.md

 Just some instructions for ubuntu to make my life easier

 # creating shortcuts:
-1- create a shell script without .sh at the end
+- create a shell script without .sh at the end
-2- move it into /usr/local/bin
+- then move it into /usr/local/bin